efoosag/car-rental-app-backend/README.md

 ### Setup

 - In order to get a copy of this project you need to clone it from `https://github.com/efoosag/car-rental-app-backend.git `
-- The link to the frontend file is  `https://github.com/efoosag/car-rental-app.git`t`
+- The link to the frontend file is  [Fornt End](https://github.com/efoosag/car-rental-app.git)

 ### Install and start